-When does the tax plan go into effect?
-Will this affect my 2017 tax returns?
+When did the tax plan go into effect?

-The TCJA officially went into effect on January 1, 2018, and the vast majority of this stuff will apply to 2018 tax returns and beyond.
-Most of the tax plan won’t affect 2017 tax returns.
+The TCJA officially went into effect on January 1, 2018, and the vast majority of this stuff only applied to 2018 tax returns and beyond.
+Most of the tax plan didn’t affect 2017 tax returns.

-There’s a lot to wade through, so talk to your CPA or payroll provider to learn how the TCJA will affect your business specifically.
+There’s a lot to wade through, so talk to your CPA or payroll provider to learn how the TCJA impacts your business specifically.